 “Regular” LEDs and High Intensity LEDs

-High intensity LED lights (see photo) require some sort of cooling, either on-board with a fan, or attached to a ventilation duct, to accommodate the heat output of the fixture.
+High intensity LED lights require some sort of cooling, either on-board with a fan, or attached to a ventilation duct, to accommodate the heat output of the fixture.
 These high intensity LED lights are generally used for full-sun plants, like cannabis, and have developed very sophisticated technology for a growing commercial marketplace.
-They are also used for indoor “rainforest” or museum environments, to provide a powerful light source with significant canopy penetration; that is, higher intensity light reaching several feet from the source.
+They are also used for indoor “rainforest” or museum environments, to provide a powerful light source with significant canopy penetration; that is, higher intensity light reaching several feet below the LED light source.

 The “regular” intensity LED panel and strip lights are commonly used in vertical growing setups (stacked shelving units), such as for microgreens and lettuce.
 They are becoming more and more in-demand as indoor agriculture increases.

 I invite you to read my other articles on our applications of LED lights for indoor orchid growing.
-I describe our use of high intensity white light LEDs, and our recent replacement of T5 HO fluorescent lights with T5 HO LED tubes and LED strip lights for a vertical growing setup (article coming soon).
+I describe our use of high intensity white light LEDs, and our initial replacement of T5 HO fluorescent lights with T5 HO LED tubes and LED strip lights for a vertical growing area for seedlings.